-Rhys remained silent before his panic and desperate desire to get out of the car took over.
+Rhys remained silent before his panic and desperate desire to get out of the car overtook him.
 Having been sitting behind Daniel he was closest to the ground, had unbuckled his seatbelt and was standing on the door that was to the ground, longing to escape.

-Jake, behind me, was held firm by the seatbelt of his toddler seat.
+Jacob, behind me, was held firm by the seatbelt of his toddler seat.
 Hanging in the air and babbling in a sleepy voice, “What happened Daddy?”.
 Thankfully he was too young to understand all that had occurred and remained calm as he sat there, still ever so sleepy.

 Somehow Daniel managed to climb up past me and pull himself out of the car through my passenger side window, while I remained in my seat, held in place by my seatbelt.

-Once the boys were safely out of the car Daniel helped me to climb out of the front passenger window before I took both of the boys several meters away while Daniel lowered the car back onto its wheels.
+Once the boys were safely out and away from the car Daniel helped me to climb out of the front passenger window before I took both of the boys several meters away while Daniel lowered the car back onto its wheels.

 Given we were out Whoop Whoop there was the slightest little bit of hope that the car would at least limp its way to our destination.

-I mean common sense made it pretty clear that car was not driving us anywhere and we were going to be stranded for a good time to come…..
-But even in the most dire situations it is still human nature to hold onto some hope at least, no matter how slim.
+I mean yes, common sense made it pretty clear that car was not driving us anywhere and we were going to be stranded for a good time to come … But hey, even in the most dire situations it is still human nature to hold onto some hope at least, no matter how slim.

-Daniel did actually have a mobile phone at this time, however this was 1996 and mobile coverage in Australia was poor to say the least, in fact in regional areas I would say it was pretty much non-existent.
+As it happened, Daniel did actually have a mobile phone with him at this time, however this was 1996 and mobile coverage in Australia was poor to say the least, in fact in regional areas I would say it was still pretty much non-existent.
 So no mobile phone was going to be of any help to us during this little catastrophe.

-The best we could do was hunker down on the side of the road with the boys and hope, all odds against us, for a farmer or tourist to come along while we decided what we were going to do to get ourselves out of the mess we had found ourselves in.
+The best we could do was hunker down on the side of the road with the boys and hope, against all odds, for a farmer or tourist to come along while we decided what we were going to do to get ourselves out of the mess we had found ourselves in.

-Staring vacantly and refusing to utter a word, I was desperately worried.
+Seeing Rhys staring vacantly into space and refusing to utter a word, I was desperately worried.
 Anyone who has known Rhys for any length of time throughout his entire life knows that if Rhys does not have something to say, something is very wrong.

-As if the horrific nature of the Car Accident During 1995 was not enough, at which time Rhys was only 2 years old, the trauma of this accident just 18 months later most certainly had taken its toll on my little man.
+As if the horrific nature of the Car Accident During 1995 was not enough, at which time Rhys was only 2 years old, the trauma of this accident just 18 months later most certainly had taken its toll on my little man in an instant.

-Thankfully we had begun this long journey with Daniel’s parents and his grandfather in their car.
+As chance would have it we had begun this long journey with Daniel’s parents and his grandfather tagging along in their car.
 At our last rest stop along the way Daniel’s parents chose to leave before us with plans to open up the property ready for our arrival, which meant they should have been quite a long way ahead of us.